Olical/nfnl/docs/api/nfnl/config.md

 (find dir)
 ```

 Find the nearest .nfnl.fnl file to the given directory.
-Returns the absolute
-  path to the found file or nil.

 ## `find-and-load`
 Function signature: